4-DAY LONDON ITINERARY

 But the Churchill Arms, close to Notting Hill, is special.
 I am not a fan of pubs, so I did not go in, but looking at this stunning piece display of flowers was breathtaking.

 It is definitely the creme de la creme of amazing-looking pubs and a feast for the eyes – yours and for the Instagram addicts!

 If you like to end your day, or your 4-day London itinerary, in a pub, then this is probably the most iconic!

 CONCLUSION: HOW TO SPEND 4 DAYS IN LONDON

 With this 4-day London itinerary you will be busy, but you could spend weeks or even months in London without getting bored.

-However, I think that 4 days in London gives you a good overview of London.
+However, I think that London in 4 days gives you a good overview of the city.
 I hope this post helps you focus on the best places to see!

 READ MORE: Do you want to combine a trip to London with visiting Paris as well?
 Then check out my one-week Paris & London itinerary.